Elias Canetti: Early life

 In Ruse, Canetti's father and grandfather were successful merchants who operated out of a commercial building, which they had built in 1898.
 Canetti's mother descended from the Arditti family, one of the oldest Sephardic families in Bulgaria, who were among the founders of the Ruse Jewish colony in the late 18th century.

-The Ardittis can be traced to the 14th century, when they were court physicians and astronomers to the Aragonese royal court of Alfonso IV and Pedro IV.
+The Ardittis can be traced to the 14th century, when they were court physicians and astronomers to the Aragonese royal court of Alfonso IV and Peter IV.
 Before settling in Ruse, they had migrated to Italy and lived in Livorno in the 17th century.